valankar/finance/README.md

 ### finance_daily.py

-Script that should run daily to update everything.
+Script that should run daily.

 ### finance_hourly.py

+Script that should run hourly.

+### finance_weekly.py

-Script that should run hourly to update everything.
+Script that should run weekly.

 ### history.py